pulseq-cest/BMsim_challenge/case_5/README.md

 ## Preparation scheme

-The preparation scheme for case 5 consists of a single sinc-pulse, which has exactly the same settings as the sinc-pulses used in case 6 and case 7.
+The preparation scheme for case 5 consists of a single Gaussian pulse, which has exactly the same settings as the Gaussian pulses used in case 6 and case 7.

 The preparation settings are: